lstz51/ideas/1-Beginner/README.md

-To build a Binary to Decimal converter (Bin2Dec) that follows the given constraints, we'll take the following steps:

 1. **Create the HTML structure**:
     - An input field for the user to enter the binary number (up to 8 digits).
     - A button to trigger the conversion.